spenoff/Book-Managing-Simulator/README.md

 # Book Managing Simulator
-Run RipoffRental.java and follow the instructions.
+Run RipoffRental.java and follow the instructions in the console.